i13e/cfg/docs/README.md

 ## Installation

-Install config tracking in your $HOME by running this command in bash, zsh, or
+Install my config files with tracking in your $HOME by running this command in any POSIX-compliant shell:
-sh:

 ```shell
 if command -v curl >/dev/null 2>&1; then